 And retribution becomes their goal.

-Sometimes the victims have done nothing against the sociopaths, so most people, sometimes the victims included, are incredulous when a sociopath is attacking or sabotaging them.
+Sometimes the victims haven’t done anything against the sociopaths, and they are incredulous when a sociopath is attacking or sabotaging them.

 What Causes Sociopathy?

-What the other factors are, we don’t know too well as of today.
+What the other factors are, we don’t know too well as of today, but these are some likely causes:

 Some research went into childhood abuse, but the results are inconsistent.